The Meaning of Numbers: The Number 116

 The possible meaning of the number 116 is derived primarily from the occurrences of word in the Bible's Hebrew and Greek text.

-Micah 1 and Titus 1 are the only two first chapters that have exactly 16 verses (116).
+Micah 1 and Titus 1 are the only two first chapters in the Bible that have exactly 16 verses (116).
 Micah 1:16 seems especially odd, as seen below.

 Make yourself bald, and cut off your hair for the children of your delight; make your baldness large like the eagle; for they go into exile from you (Micah 1:16, HBFV).